Gun Runner (horse): 2016: three-year-old season

-Gun Runner won four of nine starts at age three, plus two second-place finishes and two thirds.
-He was part of a competitive three-year-old crop that included Kentucky Derby winner Nyquist, Preakness winner Exaggerator and the late developing Arrogate, winner of the Travers and Breeders Cup Classic.
+Gun Runner won four of nine starts at age three, also finishing second twice and third twice.
+He was part of a competitive three-year-old crop that included Kentucky Derby winner Nyquist, Preakness winner Exaggerator, and the late-developing Arrogate, winner of the Travers and Breeders’ Cup Classic.

-Gun Runner began his three-year-old campaign on February 20, 2016 in the Grade II Risen Star Stakes at the Fair Grounds Race Course.
-With new jockey Florent Geroux, Gun Runner settled in fourth then started his move around the final turn.
+Gun Runner began his three-year-old campaign on February 20, 2016, in the Grade II Risen Star Stakes at the Fair Grounds Race Course.
+With new jockey Florent Geroux, he settled in fourth, then started his move around the final turn.
 He hit the lead at the head of the stretch, then held off a late run from Forevamo to win by half a length.
 "He's a very nice horse.
-We're very lucky to have him", said trainer Steve Asmussen.
+We're very lucky to have him," said trainer Steve Asmussen.
 "I thought Florent gave him a beautiful trip with how the track was playing.
 He's shown talent the whole time and it's definitely good to see him in the winner's circle in a race like this."

 On March 26, Gun Runner returned in the $1 million Louisiana Derby, also at the Fair Grounds, where he was the third betting choice at odds of just under 4–1.
-He was close behind a slow early pace, then drew away in the stretch to win by 4 1/2 lengths in a dominant performance.
-"The good thing is he's very easy to manage", said Geroux.
+He was close behind a slow early pace, then drew away in the stretch to win by 4 1/2 lengths.
+"The good thing is he's very easy to manage,” said Geroux.
 "He has so many gears.
 He settles really nicely, and when you ask him to go, he has a nice turn of foot."

 Gun Runner earned 151 points and ranked first on the 2016 Road to the Kentucky Derby, a series of races through which horses qualified for the 2016 Kentucky Derby.
 In the Derby, he was the third betting choice behind the two-year-old champion Nyquist, who had also won the Florida Derby, and Exaggerator, who had won the Santa Anita Derby.
 Gun Runner broke well and raced with Nyquist just behind a fast early pace set by Dazzling Candy.
-As they rounded into the stretch, Gun Runner made his move and took the lead.
+As they rounded into the stretch, Gun Runner took the lead.
 Nyquist then responded and started to draw away.
 From far behind, Exaggerator made a strong run down the stretch to finish second, with Gun Runner holding on for third.